 - Fold the bottom up 2 inches to crease; unfold.

 - Fold in the left and right corners to the crease line.
-Unfold, then press at center to open as shown in guide.
+Unfold, then press at the center to open as shown in the guide.

 - Fold the top and bottom edges of the opening so they overlap by ½ inch and secure with double-stick tape.

 Once the present is wrapped, it's time to dress it up with a beautiful ribbon bow that you make for a personal touch.
-(Here is how to make a tiered bow.)
-Pick something that complements the wrapping paper like this two-tone bow or make one of our easy handmade gift bows.
-Using a wide ribbon you can also make a pom-pom bow or make a chrysanthemum bow using a few simple cuts.
+Pick something that complements the wrapping paper like one of our easy handmade gift bows, or use wrapping paper itself to make gorgeous paper bows that turn out perfectly every time.
+If you'd rather use ribbon, you can also make a pom-pom bow or make a chrysanthemum bow using a wide ribbon and a few simple cuts.

-Take the math out of making these envelopes with a Fiskars Gifting Board.
+Take the math out of making these envelopes with a Fiskars Gifting Board ($37, Amazon).
 Make these easy gift envelopes and boxes with the gifting board, scrapbooking paper, double-stick tape, and decorative stickers.
 You can also download our free printable paper designs below then print them onto cardstock or plain paper.

 For the box or outside of an envelope, follow the directions provided with the gifting board.
 For the envelope lining, repeat the steps for an envelope, except trim ½ inch off all sides then punch corners using the gifting board.
 (We used a contrasting paper in the envelopes to elevate the gifts.)
 Secure the lining to the envelope using double-stick tape.
 Fold around a gift, and you're done.

 For this cut-and-fold detail, you'll want to use a paper that looks pretty on its front and back.